Doing It My Way

 Doing It My Way is the debut studio album by The X Factor series 3 runner up Ray Quinn.
 The album was recorded at Capitol Records Tower in Los Angeles in January 2007.
-It was released on 12 March 2007 and entered the UK Albums Chart at number one the following week, making Quinn the first person ever to have a number-one album without releasing a single.
+It was released on 12 March 2007 and entered the UK Albums Chart at number one the following week, making Quinn the first person to have a number-one album without releasing a single.
 It sold 126,985 copies in its first week, enough to be certified Gold.